Taraji P. Henson Gets Candid About Mental Health And Her Own Struggles With Depression & Anxiety

 In order to get a grip on her depression, Taraji P. Henson stepped back from social media and started regularly seeing a therapist: “I suffer from depression.
 My anxiety is kicking up even more every day, and I’ve never really dealt with anxiety like that.
 It’s something new."
 Link in bio for how Taraji is fighting for mental health, and the work that her foundation is doing. (????: @cliffwatts)

 Henson has been vocal about the need for mental health awareness to be more mainstream.
 In 2018, she started the Boris Lawrence Henson foundation in honor of her late father.
 Boris struggled with mental health issues shortly after serving in the Vietnam War.

 The Acrimony star said she decided to seek help for her and her son after dealing with the death of her father and also the sudden death of her high school sweetheart and the father of her son, William Lamar Johnson.
-She said when she didn’t see any therapists that looked like her son and could help him, she knew she had to do some research and provide more people of color an opportunity to seek help from people in their community.
+She said that when she didn’t see any therapists that looked like her son and could help him, she knew she had to do some research and provide more people of color an opportunity to seek help from people in their community.

-“We’re walking around broken, wounded and hurt, and we don’t think it’s OK to talk about it,” she said.
+“We’re walking around broken, wounded, and hurt, and we don’t think it’s OK to talk about it,” she said.
 “We don’t talk about it at home.
 It’s shunned.
 It’s something that makes you look weak.
 We’re told to pray it away.”

-The Hidden Figures star’s Variety cover will headline the publication’s Power of Women New York issue, which was released on Tuesday.
-Bette Midler, Gigi Hadid, Kacey Musgraves and Christiane Amanpour.
+The Hidden Figures star’s Variety cover headlines the publication’s Power of Women New York issue, which was released on Tuesday.
+Bette Midler, Gigi Hadid, Kacey Musgraves, and Christiane Amanpour are also featured.